uit-no/hpc-doc/help/contact.rst

 Contact
 =======

-If you need help, please file a support request via support-uit@notur.no, and our local team of experts will try to assist you as soon as possible.
+If you need help, please file a support request via support-stallo@metacenter.no, and our local team of experts will try to assist you as soon as possible.

-Alternatively you can use https://support.notur.no to submit and track your requests.
-The necessary user name and password are generated the first time you send an email to support-uit@notur.no.

 .. image:: rtfm.png